-Berkeley Public Library will be hosting a series of events around the subject of native plants and how to support local pollinators, with various engagements for all ages.
+In Spring 2022, Berkeley Public Library hosted a series of events around the subject of native plants and how to support local pollinators, with various engagements for all ages.

 Bees and other pollinators play a crucial role in nature, pollinating fruits, vegetables, grains, and flowers that are essential to both human agriculture and wild ecosystems.
 But these important pollinators are facing challenges from habitat and food supply decline, pesticides, and more.

 Check out these short videos, in addition to the documentary at the center of this initiative - My Garden of a Thousand Bees.

 This 6 minute film w/ Dr/ Samuel Ramsey explores what pollinators are, what services they provide, the astonishing diversity of pollinators (particularly native bees) found in North America, and how everyone can help protect pollinators in their communities.